azkiflay/terraform/README.md

 When *terraform apply* is issued to create the infrastructure, the *terraform.state* file is generated automatically.
 Therefore, the state file is not supposed to be edited manually.
 Because its purpose is only to keep an internal record about the deployed infrastructure resources, and for Terraform to use it as a reference when configuration changes are made in future.

 ## Terraform State and Team Working
 While keeping a local copy of the **terraform.state** file is fine for an individual-based work, it is not suitable for team-based working.
-In the latter, team members can be adding and removing resources using Terraform.
-In that case, there is a coordination challenge if members of the team are keeping the sate file locally.
-For example, if a team member issued **terraform destroy** on their local host, their **terraform.state** file would look as follows.
+In the latter, team members utilize Terraform to add and remove resources.
+In that case, coordination challenges emerge if each member of the team keeps their Terraform sate file on their local machine.
+For example, if a team member issued **terraform destroy** on their local host, the **terraform.state** file would look like the following.

 <p align="center">
   <img src="figures/terraform_state_3.png"/> <!-- width="500" height="250"/> -->